-The Associate of Arts in Ministry Leadership program (AAML) is designed to equip students for pastoral ministry and leadership within a local church setting, a non-profit organization, or a mission organization.
+The Associate of Arts in Leadership Studies program (AALS) is a two-year program designed to equip students to serve as effective Christian leaders in a variety of capacities, especially in Christian ministry.
 This program is a concise, well-balanced shorter program in biblical and leadership studies for students who may not be able to commit to a longer program.